containers/podman-desktop/website/docs/compose/podman-compose.md

 ### 1. Podman Desktop
 Get the latest version of Podman Desktop by clicking [here](/downloads).
 Refer to the [installation guide](/docs/installation) for more information.
 ### 2. Podman Compose
-Read along for more information on how to install Podman Compose.

 ## Get Started